mitodl/ocw-studio/videos/README.md

 The `DriveFile` will be the one associated with the video: http://localhost:8043/admin/gdrive_sync/drivefile/.

 If this completes successfully, the `VideoJob` status in Django admin should be `COMPLETE`, and there should now be three new `VideoFile` objects populated with `status`, `destination`, and `s3_key` fields.

+# Adding Captions and Transcript to Existing Videos